NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 Trident to absorb standardized features like snapshots, while still retaining its ability to innovate on the storage model.

 To setup Trident as a CSI provisioner, refer to the :ref:`Deployment Guide <deploying-in-kubernetes>`.
-Ensure that the required :ref:`Feature Gates <Feature Gates>` are enabled.
+Ensure that the required :ref:`Feature Gates <Feature Requirements>` are enabled.
 After deploying, you should consider :ref:`Upgrading existing PVs to CSI volumes <Upgrading legacy volumes to CSI volumes>` if you would like to use new features such as :ref:`On-demand snapshots <On-Demand Volume Snapshots>`.